 - operate a Vehicle safely and with care, driving within posted speed limits and other driving restrictions and as permitted by local weather and environmental conditions;

-- secure a Vehicle against theft, vandalism or improper use by others (including closing all windows and moonroof, and ensuring that all doors and the trunk are locked when you leave the Vehicle during an interim stop (“Stopover”) or at the end of your trip); and
+- secure a Vehicle against theft, vandalism or improper use by others (including closing all windows and moonroof, and ensuring all doors, windows, and the trunk are locked when you leave the Vehicle during a stop or at the end of your trip);

-Each Vehicle will include a fuel card located in the glove compartment of the Vehicle (“Fuel Card”).
-If you require additional fuel, please contact Member Support (see Section II (How to Contact Us)) to obtain a PIN.
-You agree to only use the Fuel Card to purchase fuel for the Vehicle.
+Each Hybrid Vehicle will include a fuel card located in the glove compartment of the Vehicle (“Fuel Card”).
+If you require additional gas or electricity, please contact Member Support (see Section II (How to Contact Us)).
+You agree to only use the Fuel Card to purchase fuel for the Hybrid Vehicle.
 The Fuel Card remains our property at all times.
 You must not:

 - try to read, copy or manipulate a Fuel Card in any way;